Interpolative Fusions I: Tame topological base

-\begin{proof} Suppose $X$ is not dimensionally pure.
+\begin{proof} Suppose $X$ is not pure dimensional.
 Let $U$ be a definable nonempty open subset of $X$ such that $\dim U < \dim X$.
 Then $X \setminus U$ is pseudo-dense in $X$ and not dense in $X$.

-Suppose $X$ is dimensionally pure and $A$ is pseudo-dense in $X$.
+Suppose $X$ is pure dimensional and $A$ is pseudo-dense in $X$.
 Suppose $U$ is a nonempty open subset of $X$.
 Then there is a definable nonempty open subset $U'$ of $U$.
 Then $\dim U' = \dim X$, so $A$ intersects $U'$.
 Hence $A$ is dense in $X$. \end{proof}

-The following proposition gives another characterization of dimensionally pure sets.
+Proposition~\ref{prop:dim-pure-indecom} gives another characterization of pure dimensional sets.
 We will not use this characterization, so we leave its proof to the reader.